AI Use Cases/Construction

 A Systems-Level Fix

 This is a systems-level fix because it closes the loop between operational reality and go-to-market execution.
 Generic ABM platforms sit outside your operational stack and require constant manual feeding.
-This system lives inside Construction operations, learning what actually drives project decisions, and automatically routes that intelligence to marketing and sales in real time.
+This system lives inside your construction operations, learning what actually drives project decisions, and automatically routes that intelligence to marketing and sales in real time.
 It's not a better CRM or a fancier email tool - it's a nervous system connecting your operational data to your revenue engine.

 How It Works